Affiliate links on Android Authority may earn us a commission. Learn more.

 Fitbit vs Garmin: Which ecosystem is right for you?

 So, which ecosystem is better?
 Unfortunately, there’s no definitive answer to the Fitbit vs Garmin debate.
-It all depends on what type of user you are and what you need from a fitness device.
-Below are the winners we’d choose for each specific category of user.
+It all depends on the type of user you are and what you need from your wearable.
+Below are the winners we’d choose for each specific user category.

 - Runners/triathletes: Garmin